Terms and Conditions 2017/18 cycle

 - Postgraduate (research) fees

-- Pre-sessional English fees.
+- Pre-sessional English fees

 Our tuition fees are reviewed and approved annually by the University of Surrey Executive Board, and are subject to an annual increase.

-Students admitted to a course that is delivered over several years of study should expect an inflationary increase in the tuition fee from one year to the next.
+Students admitted to a programme that is delivered over several years of study should expect an inflationary increase in the tuition fee from one year to the next.
 The rate of increase will be published by no later than six months before the start of the following academic year.

 We may require you to pay a tuition fee deposit during the application process.
 Where this is the case, you will be advised at the point an offer is made.
-Course fees will be indicated on your offer of admission, however, any discounts or fee waivers may not show at the point of offer as these may depend on you meeting specific conditions.
+Programme fees will be indicated on your offer of admission, however, any discounts or fee waivers may not show at the point of offer as these may depend on you meeting specific conditions.

 Policies and regulations relating to the payment of tuition fees and tuition fee deposits are set out in our tuition fees regulations.